dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPShellAdmins/readme.md

 Required permissions:

-The documentation of the Shell Admin cmdlets state you need the following permissions to successfully run this resource:
+The documentation of the Shell Admin cmdlets states that you need the following permissions to successfully run this resource:
 "When you run this cmdlet to add a user to the SharePoint_Shell_Access role, you must have membership in the securityadmin fixed server role on the SQL